-Bill Dodson describes RSD as part of the emotional syndrome of ADHD and is genetic.
-However, a well-known statistic often cited by ADHD researchers is that by the age of 12, most kids with ADHDers have heard 2000 more negative messages than those without ADHD.
+Bill Dodson describes RSD as part of the emotional regulation syndrome of ADHD and is genetic.
+However, a well-known statistic often cited by ADHD researchers is that by the age of 12, most kids with ADHD have heard 2000 more negative messages than those without ADHD.
 It’s difficult to tease out the impact of this kind of environmental criticism on ADHD.

 Pick people who love and embrace you for who you are.
 Pick a cheerleader who is in your corner and supports you.
-Have people in your life who continuously validate that you are lovable exactly the way you are.
+Have people in your life who continuously validate that you are lovable exactly how you are.
 The messages need to be constant.